 First, you will want to create an ISO 9660 filesystem to put on a CD-ROM.
-To do this you can use the mkhybrid(8) utility in the base system, or the mkisofs utility which comes with the cdrtools package and which may do a better job with large file trees.
-In the examples below, we will use mkisofs, although mkhybrid usage is very similar.
+To do this you can use the mkhybrid(8) utility in the base system, or the mkisofs utility which comes with the cdrtools package and which does a better job with large file trees.
+In the examples below, we will use mkhybrid, although mkisofs usage is very similar.